clovis1122/Pattern_PipesFilters/README.md

 * Insurance and patient
 * Illness and sex

-The application generates the frequency and mean of this data.
-This is used to generate histogram and Pie charts which are saved on a folder in the same patch where the app executer is.
+The application generates frecuencies and means by taking the above data as input.
+Then,it generates histogram and Pie charts which are saved on a folder in the same patch where the app executer is.